dojonorth/fun-basics-dojo/README.md

 >The idea of using category-theory-derived methods as a core extension to the Scala language is something that's been done already.
 Initially by [Scalaz](https://github.com/scalaz/scalaz), which I'll not expand on further, and more recently (and accessibly), by [Cats](https://github.com/typelevel/cats).
 Cats is a huge topic unto itself.
 If you want to learn about it, I recommend [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore.io, which is now available for free.
 >
->It's worth pointing out that within Cats, similar traits exist to the ones that we've created for Monad, Functor etc. Since they're used in a wider context though, they're built up slightly differently.
+>It's worth pointing out that within Cats, similar traits exist to the ones that we've created for Monad and Functor.
+Since they're part of a wider ecosystem in Cats though, they're built up slightly differently.
 For example, cats Functor only includes map and not pure, which it gets from extending Applicative.
 You can take a look at their heirrarchy [here](https://github.com/typelevel/cats/tree/master/core/src/main/scala/cats).
 This is in contrast to standard Scala where most (all?) higher-kinded types in Scala feature map and flatMap methods and are effectively Monads (and so also Functors).
-However, they don't implement any common interface that marks them as such - a la the traits we've created.
+However, they don't implement any common interfaces that mark them as such - a la the traits we've created.

 #### Exercise
 Open ImprovedWildCodemonCaptureSpec and un-ignore and make pass the tests.

-This is a redux of WildCodemonCaptureSpec, where we use the power and the majesty of flatMap to address it's failings.
+This is a redux of WildCodemonCaptureSpec, where we use the power and the majesty of flatMap to address its failings.

 Additional notes:
-* If there was any doubt that map lords it over flatMap, then this should dispel any doubts.
+* If there was any doubt that map lords it over flatMap, then this should dispel it.
 Look at flatMap styling on map!
 It can do everything that it does and more!
 * Using flatMap lets us sequence dependent calls as before, except now we're able to keep a handle on the return type, rather than it exploding into a nested mess.

 #### The For Comprehension
-This pattern of having multiple flatMap calls, usually follow by a map call to do something with the return type is incredibly common.
+This pattern of having multiple flatMap calls, usually followed by a map call to do something with the return type is incredibly common.
-So much so, that there exists extra syntatic sugar for it, the 'for-comprehension' - not to be confused with the ubiquitous 'for loop' that it shares a confusing syntactic similarity with.
+So much so, that there exists syntatic sugar for it, the 'for-comprehension' - not to be confused with the ubiquitous 'for loop' that it shares a confusing similarity with.
-The for comprehension performs a flatMap call on each of the '<-' arrow statements with the exception of the final one, for which it just calls 'map'.
+The for-comprehension performs a flatMap call on each of the '<-' arrow statements with the exception of the final one, for which it just calls 'map'.
 The return type is indicated by the 'yield' statement.
 More detail and the source of the following examples can be found [here](http://docs.scala-lang.org/tutorials/FAQ/yield):

 For example: